Carlitz twists: their motivic cohomology, regulators, zeta values and polylogarithms: Non-positive twists

 Let $n\geq 0$ be an integer.
-In this section, we prove Theorems \ref{thm:mot-coh-car} and \ref{thm:rk-Cl} for $\underline{A}(\pm n)$.
-As computations are sensitive to whether the twist is positive, negative or zero, we split the proof in three subsections regarding the sign.
+In this section, we prove Theorems \ref{thm:polylogclass}, \ref{thm:mot-coh-car} and \ref{thm:rk-Cl} for $\underline{A}(-n)$.
+As computations are sensitive to the sign of the twist, we postpone the positive case to the next section.

-\subsection{Twist Zero}
+\subsection{Twist zero}